 - If your panels run from ceiling to floor, ensure that you have at least 2″ or 3″ inches between the back of the drapes and the front of your heaters.
 You may need to get rods that project further away from the wall than normal, in order to be safe.

 - You also need to leave 1″ clearance between the bottom of the drapes and the floor.
 This is to ensure adequate air circulation and prevents the panel from becoming too hot.

 Basically, curtains over electric heaters are not a good idea.
 I would suggest skipping the drapes altogether in this case and using roman shades or blinds instead.
 Sorry 🙁 Better to play it safe rather than burn the house down.

 If you have ANY doubts whatsoever, get advice from a local home safety inspector in your area.
 It’s worth it for peace of mind.

 Hot water baseboards or hot water radiators: If you have hot water baseboards or rads, you’re fine to hang your curtains normally.
-There is no way hot water heating could generate enough heat to ignite your curtains.
+There is no way hot water heating would generate enough heat to ignite your curtains.